Simple-Configuration-Server/simple-configuration-server/README.md

 pattern/url(less specific).
 In the above example, `/configs/test.yaml` both matches the pattern as the specific configuration.
 This means (1) the yaml format is validated, (2) the Content-Type response header is validated and (3) the contents are compared to the object given for the 'yaml:' key.
-(In this specific case, point 3 would already have enabled the 'format' validation also)

 #### 2.6.2 SCS Configuration
 The `scs_configuration` property allows you to override parts of 'scs-configuration.yaml' during validation.
 The following changes are applied by default: (1) logs are directed to stdout and  (2) the auth blueprint is disabled.
-You can override this default logging configuration for the validation script by defining a custom `scs_configuration.logs` property.
+You can override the default logging configuration for the validation script by defining a custom `scs_configuration.logs` property.

-You can also use this property as illustrated at the top, to override custom YAML tag constructors, e.g. in case you've specified a cloud-dependent constructor in your default configuration.
-Note the the built-in `!scs-secret` tag is overriden by default during validation (it generates random strings) so secrets are not required for validation.
+You can also use this property, as illustrated in the example, to override custom YAML tag constructors, for example when you're using a cloud-dependent constructor in your configuration.
+Note that the built-in `!scs-secret` tag is overriden by default during validation (it generates random strings) so secrets are not required for validation.